 Identify the various parameter passing styles with specific application domains and also explore usefulness of novel styles.

-Specific problem/solution instance

 In this project we develop a passing style container which contains parameter passing styles.
 A list data structure is used to model the passing style container which holds a collection of passing styles.
 This data structure is used because it is dynamic, immutable and one can add or remove from it easily.
 A record data structure is used to model the various parameter passing styles.
 This data structure is used because records can hold values of arbitrary types.

 Report Structure